Personal Protective Equipment (PPE)

 - Change your mask during breaks and when leaving the patient care area.

-- N95 respirators must be used for aerosol-generating medical procedures only.
+- N95 respirators must be used for aerosol-generating medical procedures for patients with symptoms/ high risk of COVID-19 infection or with pending/positive COVID-19 test.

 - Face shields/goggles to be used throughout the shift with appropriate cleaning protocols at shift end.